The Math of Money Management: Why You Need the Kelly Criterion

 The formula above gives you "Full Kelly"—the mathematically optimal bet size for maximum growth.
 But there is a catch.

 Full Kelly is a wild ride.
 It often suggests betting 10% or 20% of your bankroll on a single game if the edge is high.
 If you hit a losing streak while betting Full Kelly, your bankroll will swing violently.
-Most people cannot handle the psychological stress of seeing their net worth drop 40% in a weekend.
+Most people can't handle the psychological stress of seeing their net worth drop 40% in a weekend.

-Furthermore, Full Kelly assumes you know the exact probability of winning.
+Plus, Full Kelly assumes you know the exact probability of winning.
 If you overestimate your edge (which most humans do), Full Kelly becomes a recipe for bankruptcy.

 Enter "Fractional Kelly"